Metanarsia modesta

 Metanarsia modesta is a moth of the family Gelechiidae.
 It is found in southern Italy, Romania, Ukraine, Turkey, Armenia, north-eastern Iran, Iraq, Turkmenistan, Uzbekistan, Russia (the southern and south-eastern European part), and south-eastern and northern Kazakhstan.
 The habitat consists of steppes.

 The length of the forewings is 6–10 mm.
-The forewings are light grey, mottled with brown scales.
-The hindwings are light grey.
 Adults are on wing from early May to late July.